Section 21 – Junior And Teen Fair

 3. Black and White

-4. Vacation photo
+4. Vacation photo with action.

 6. Four photographs taken by exhibitor depicting the Caledon fair (does not need to be the same subject in each), must be mounted.